Byk-Stanislav/Byk-Stanislav/README.md

 <div align="left">

 I am a junior Data Analyst with a higher education in economics and I completed a Data Analyst course at KARPOV.COURSES.
 During my studies, I acquired skills in SQL, Git, Python and libraries such as Pandas and NumPy.
+My projects for your review can be found at the links below👇
 My key skills include:👇

 ⚡ Data analysis and visualization (including Tableau)
 ⚡ Working with databases and SQL